 20 Academic Common Market, Texas Education Code 160.07

-21 Military & Family Stationed in Texas, Texas Education Code 54.058
+21 Military & Family Stationed in or residing in Texas, Texas Education Code 54.058

 22 Non-Resident Teacher/Professor & Dependents, Texas Education Code 54.059